 All logic level converters found are based on the FET BSS138, so we chose the cheapest option on the market.

-7.3.9 MOSFET
+7.3.7 Motor Driver

-Table 32 contains details of the MOSFET considered to interface the pump and the micro-controller.
+Table 33 contains the market research on the motor driver available on the market needed to interface the pump and the micro-controller.